perrochon/simple-bedrock-script/README.md

-# Simple Bedrock Script
+# Simple Bedrock Dedicated Server Script

 Simple Script for Bedrock Server and - more importantly - steps to make it work.
-Good luck.
+The script should work on any Bedrock, but the tricky bit is making things work on the dedicated server.

-Goal: Run Minecraft Bedrock Dedicated Server on Windows with server side scripts!
+**Goal:** Run Minecraft Bedrock Dedicated Server on Windows with a server side script!

+Once you have this script running, you can then continue with more exciting scripts.

 ### Beware
 * Currently, client scripts only work on Windows 10 (not on iOS, Android, etc.).
 You can run server scripts in the server and connect from iOS/Android, but what you can do is somewhat limited.